AdvaithRavishankar/cse15l-lab-reports/pages/lab_report_5.md

 for both tests, ```My Implementation``` is the correct output as 499 has no valid links in the brackets and 500 has only two where the cse15l implementation also shows ```#fragmnet``` which is incorrect.

-The issue with both these problems is that the program takes in any text given in the brackets after a ```[](``` which is not necessarily a link.
-My code takes into account of this therefore, it is the correct implementation.
+The issue with both these problems is that the cse15l program takes in any text given in the brackets after a ```[]``` which is not necessarily a link.
+My code takes into account of this, therefore, it is the correct implementation.
 Here is a an image of my implementation with the correct solution:

 ![step6](../images/lab_report_5/step_6.png)

 Therefore, to fix this issue an ```if``` statement needs to be added.
-There are several more if statements to be added the below implementation of the markdown parse to be correct.
-Which will lead to several lines of change to ensure that thecse15l representation of markdown-parse runs correctly for this edge case:
+There are several more if statements to be added to the below cse15l implementation of the markdown parse to be correct.
+This will lead to several lines of changes to ensure that the cse15l representation of markdown-parse runs correctly for these edge cases:

 ![step6](../images/lab_report_5/step_7.png)